 The HP Photosmart Plus B209a can be easily identified by the design of the front panel.
-The easiest way to identify the B209a without opening the scanner unit to look for the model is to look how the touchscreen and model plate are designed.
-The B209a has a smaller LCD that is not only smaller, but is permanently positioned and cannot be adjusted.
-Other ways to identify this model is a lack of HP Web App support.
-These are the primary identifiers, but there are other ways to quickly identify this printer if you cannot check the model number (which is printed under the scanner unit).
+The easiest way to identify the B209a without opening the scanner unit to look for the model is to look at how the touchscreen and model plate are designed.
+The B209a has a small LCD that is non-adjustable.
+Another physical identifying feature is the USB port on the front panel with the PictBridge logo (this port has not been present since ~2010).
+This printer can also be identified by a lack of HP Web App support.

 - 3.45'' LCD (TouchSmart frame)